kyma-project/test-infra/prow/cluster/README.md

 ```

 ###  Adding static files
-All files added to the `static-files` folder are automatically uploaded by the Prow `config_updater` plugin to the cluster in a ConfigMap.
+All files added to the `static-files` folder are automatically uploaded by the Prow `config_updater` plugin to the cluster in a Config Map.
 Uploaded files are mounted by the web server in the web root directory.
 To route traffic for a specific path to the NGINX web server, in order to serve these files, update the Ingress `tls-ing` configuration in `tls-ing_ingress.yaml`.